dme48/playlist-downloader/README.md

 ## Options

+    -h                                   Show help on how to execute the program.
     -p PATH                              Path of the destination folder for the downloaded songs.
 Will be created if not present.
 Defaults to "Songs/".